 - instruction in fundamental study skills and learning strategies

-- reading, writing and note taking strategies
+- reading, research, and project management strategies

 - memorization and exam preparation strategies

 - one-on-one tutorials and review sessions in selected course and subject areas

 - academic coaching